-Amendment and Termination.
-The Board of Directors may, at any time, alter, amend, suspend, discontinue or terminate the Restated LTIP; provided, however, that no such action shall adversely affect the rights of participants to awards previously granted hereunder and, provided further, however, that any shareholder approval necessary or desirable in order to comply with tax, securities, or other applicable laws or regulations, including, but not limited to, the listing requirements of the stock exchanges on which our securities are listed, shall be obtained in the manner required therein.
-In addition, the Board of Directors may, at any time and for any reason, with or without prior notice, amend the Restated LTIP in any manner, but may not without shareholder approval, adopt any amendment which would: (1) increase the number of shares available under the Restated LTIP; (2) expand the types of awards available; (3) expand the class of persons eligible to participate; (4) extend the term of the Restated LTIP; (5) be a material amendment to the Restated LTIP, including, but not limited to, a change in the method of determining the exercise price of options issued under the Restated LTIP; (6) allow for repricing of options or SARs; or (vii) terminate restrictions applicable to awards (except in connection with a grantee's death, disability or termination of employment or connection with a change in control).
+Amendment and Termination.: The Board of Directors may, at any time, alter, amend, suspend, discontinue or terminate the new LTIP; provided, however, that no such action shall adversely affect the rights of participants to awards previously granted hereunder and, provided further, however, that any shareholder approval necessary or desirable in order to comply with tax, securities, or other applicable laws or regulations, including, but not limited to, the listing requirements of the stock exchanges on which our securities are listed, shall be obtained in the manner required therein.
+In addition, the Board of Directors may, at any time and for any reason, with or without prior notice, amend the new LTIP in any manner, but may not without shareholder approval, adopt any amendment which would: (1) increase the number of shares available under the new LTIP; (2) expand the types of awards available; (3) expand the class of persons eligible to participate; (4) extend the term of the new LTIP; (5) materially amend the new LTIP, including, but not limited to, changing the method of determining the exercise price of options issued under the new LTIP; (6) allow for repricing of options or SARs; or (vii) terminate restrictions applicable to awards (except in connection with a grantee's death, disability or termination of employment or connection with a change in control).